redbzi/MC/README.md

 Both the library and executable should now be built respectively in `/src` and `/tests`.
 To run the executable, follow these commands:
 1. `cd tests`
-2. `./run -1 -2 -3`
+2. `./example -1 -2 -3`

-Option 1: performs pricing and greeks computation using the Black-Scholes and Heston models.
+Option 1: performs price and greeks computation using the Black-Scholes and Heston models.

 Option 2: outputs several graphs telling about the influence of spot, maturity, volatility over the price and greeks computations.